openstack/charm-deployment-guide/deploy-guide/source/upgrade-overview.rst

 .. note::

-   For an overview of how charms are consumed by the end-user see `Charm delivery`_.
+   For an overview of how charms are distributed to the end-user see :doc:`cg:project/charm-delivery` in the Charm Guide.

 Channels
 ^^^^^^^^